 As Loanpad earns money on a daily basis based on a margin of loans under management, it is able to use its daily income to cover relevant costs during a wind-down including ongoing provision of online account access.

-One of Loanpad’s affiliate companies can and routinely does invest on the Platform as a lender.
+One of Loanpad’s group companies can and routinely does invest on the Platform as a lender.
 It invests on the same terms as any other investor.
-The only difference is that in the event of a platform wind-down the Loanpad affiliate company may withdraw its funds at the front of the queue as outlined further in our Investors Terms & Conditions.
+This is expected to be less than 1% of the loanbook.
+The only difference is that in the event of a platform wind-down the Loanpad group company may withdraw its funds at the front of the queue as outlined further in our Investors Terms & Conditions.

 Our cost base will reduce significantly during the wind-down period in areas such as staff and marketing and the wind-down team’s focus would be to manage the existing loans alongside lending partners and facilitate loan repayments as soon as possible.